Morning Quicky (9min)

 9min, 12 stretches x 1 round.
 Hold each stretch for 30-45 seconds.

-Lie on your back with your knees bent.
-Bring one or both knees towards your chest, holding onto your shins or thighs.
+Lie on your back, knees bent.
+Bring one or both knees to your chest, holding your shins.
+Try the Knee to Chest Stretch for quick relief and better comfort.

 Pull knees closer to chest, hold for longer